amzn/oss-dashboard/github-sync/README.md

 The queries/ folder contains some example queries to review the data.

-Additionally, a github-login=>private-email mapping is maintained and loaded into each database.
+Via the user_mapping/ folder, a github-login=>private-email mapping is maintained and loaded into each database.

 The code relies on two configuration files in the parent directory: